Chitauri: Film

-The Chitauri appear in the 2006 animated films Ultimate Avengers and Ultimate Avengers 2 as main enemies led by Herr Kleiser, voiced by Jim Ward.
-This version of the species resembles ten foot tall reptilian creatures with dark green skin and can generate fire blasts from their hands.
-While the species as a whole lacks the ability to shapeshift, only Chitauri super-soldier/apparent leader Kleiser retains the ability.
-In the second film, Kleiser and his Chitauri forces return seeking to destroy Wakanda, having killed T'Chaka, they are ultimately defeated by the Wakandians and Avengers and encased in Vibranium.
+The Chitauri appear in Ultimate Avengers and Ultimate Avengers 2.
+This version of the species are reptilian creatures who can generate fire blasts from their hands and largely lack shapeshifting abilities, with the exception of their leader Herr Kleiser (voiced by Jim Ward).

 Marvel Cinematic Universe

-The Chitauri appear in live-action media set in the Marvel Cinematic Universe (MCU).
-This version of the species are allied with Thanos through his vizier, a hooded being called the "Other" (portrayed by Alexis Denisof), lack the ability to shapeshift, and are presented as a race of grey reptilian humanoids with bio-mechanical physiology and superhuman attributes.
-Their technology ranges from hovercraft-like skimmers and Necrocraft, to living airborne troop carriers called Leviathans that are all neural linked with a mothership.
+The Chitauri appear in media set in the Marvel Cinematic Universe (MCU).
+This version of the species are grey reptilian humanoids with bio-mechanical physiology who lack shapeshifting abilities and are allied with Thanos through his vizier, a hooded being called the Other (portrayed by Alexis Denisof).
+Their technology ranges from hovercraft-like skimmers and Necrocraft, to living airborne troop carriers called Leviathans that are all neurally linked with a mothership.